10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, JPM, BCS, FOXA, DIS, QCOM, WFC)

 Here is what you need to know.

-The indicator with an almost perfect record of predicting US recessions is edging towards a tipping point.
-The spread between 2-year and 10-year Treasury yields has tightened to 45 basis points, its flattest since late 2007.
+The indicator with an almost perfect record of predicting US recessions is edging toward a tipping point.
+The spread between two-year and 10-year Treasury yields has tightened to 45 basis points, its flattest since late 2007.

 London reclaims the crown as the world's leading financial center.
 London topped New York as the world's leading financial center, according to Duff & Phelps' Global Regulatory Outlook report.
 The majority of those surveyed think London will lose the title by 2023.

 Wells Fargo nears a $1 billion settlement for loan abuses.
-The US Consumer Financial Protection Bureau and the Office of the Comptroller of the Currency reportedly proposed Wells Fargo to pay a $1 billion penalty to resolve probes into auto insurance and mortgage lending abuses, Reuters says.
+The US Consumer Financial Protection Bureau and the Office of the Comptroller of the Currency proposed that Wells Fargo pay a $1 billion penalty to resolve investigations into auto-insurance and mortgage-lending abuses, Reuters says.

 JPMorgan is testing issuing debt on the blockchain.
 Tests involved the National Bank of Canada, Goldman Sachs Asset Management, and Pfizer, among others, Reuters reports.

 Deutsche Bank reportedly sent $35 billion to an exchange by accident.
-The firm realized the error in a matter of minutes and rectified the problem.
+The firm realized the error in minutes and rectified the problem, according to Bloomberg.

 Qualcomm announces layoffs.
-As part of its effort to reduce spending by $1 billion, Qualcomm will layoff a total of 1,500 employees across its San Diego and Bay Area locations, according to WARN filings with the state of California.
+As part of its effort to reduce spending by $1 billion, Qualcomm will lay off 1,500 employees across its San Diego and Bay Area locations, according to WARN filings with the state of California.

 The Murdochs are guaranteed a huge payday once the Disney-Fox deal is finalized.
-The Murdoch family — Rupert and sons James and Lachlan — will receive over $206 million once the Disney-Fox deal is finalized, according to a US Securities and Exchange Commission filing released Wednesday.
+The Murdoch family — Rupert and his sons, James and Lachlan — will receive over $206 million once the Disney-Fox deal is finalized, according to a US Securities and Exchange Commission filing released Wednesday.

 Earnings reports keep coming.
 General Electric and Honeywell report ahead of the opening bell.